Dr. Dolittle (1998 film): Plot

 In 1968, five-year old John Dolittle displays an ability to hear what animals are saying, starting with his own dog.
-John asks his dog questions like: "Why do dogs sniff each other's butts?" and the dog's response is that it is their own way of shaking hands, and John does it when meeting his new principal.
-His behavior horrifies his father Archer, who hires a local priest to perform an exorcism on John in order to remove the "devil" from him.
-During the exam, the dog bites and attacks the priest, resulting in Archer sending the dog away.
-Following this ordeal, John eventually stops talking to animals.
+John asks his dog questions like: "Why do dogs sniff each other's butts?" and the dog's response is that it is their own way of shaking hands, and John does it when meeting his new principal Mr. Galvin.
+His behavior concerns his father Archer, who hires a local priest to perform an exorcism on John in order to remove the "devil" from him.
+During the exorcism, the dog bites and attacks the priest, resulting in Archer sending the dog away.
+Following this ordeal, John eventually stops talking to animals and soon forgets he can.

 Thirty years later in 1998, John is a doctor and a surgeon living in San Francisco, California.
 He is happily married to his wife Lisa, and has two daughters, typical teenager Charisse, and nerdy Maya, who has a pet guinea pig named Rodney, and what she believes is a swan egg, which she hopes will bond with her upon hatching.
-A large medical company owned by Mr. Calloway seeks to buy John's practice, a deal in which one of his colleagues, Dr. Mark Weller, is enthusiastic about, though their other colleague, Dr. Gene Reiss, is skeptical about the deal due to the potential of downsizing patients and staff.
+A large medical company owned by Mr. Calloway seeks to buy John's practice, a deal which one of his colleagues, Dr. Mark Weller, is enthusiastic about, though their other colleague, Dr. Gene Reiss, is skeptical about the deal due to the potential of downsizing patients and staff.

 John's family goes on vacation, while John goes back to work to see a patient, and then pick up Rodney.
 On his way home, he accidentally nearly hits a dog with his SUV, causing the dog to scold him in anger.
 Afterward, as John is driving to the cabin his family is staying at with Rodney in the car, Rodney starts talking to John, causing him to believe he is having a mental breakdown.
-John has a CT scan after animals start asking for favors when he helps a wounded owl, and he then unwittingly adopts the dog he ran over, eventually naming him Lucky.
-John later starts secretly helping various animals, including a suicidal circus tiger named Jake, who suffers great cerebral vein.
-Through all this, John begins learning to re-appreciate his gift, at one point confiding to both Lucky and Mark that he has never felt excited about his work in years.
-However, Lisa and Mark catch him performing CPR on a rat, and have him sectioned in a mental hospital.
+John has a CT scan after animals start asking for favors when he helps a hurt owl, and he then unwittingly adopts the dog he nearly ran over, eventually naming him Lucky.
+John later starts secretly helping various animals, including a suicidal circus tiger named Jake, who suffers from vision problems and crippling headaches.
+Through all this, John begins learning to re-appreciate his gift, at one point confiding to both Lucky and Mark that he hasn't felt excited about his work in years.
+However, Lisa and Mark catch him performing CPR on a rat, and have him sent to a mental hospital.